LiVinson/study-smart/README.md

 # Study SMART

-A web application using the MVC model to help students and self learners organize their learning goals and schedule study sessions for each goal
+A web application using the MVC model to help students and self learners organize their learning goals and schedule study sessions for each goal.

+## Videos

+Coming Soon!

 ## Getting Started

-Please go to the link for [Study Smart](https://boiling-beyond-23362.herokuapp.com/) deployed at Heroku.
+Please go to the link for [Study Smart](https://vast-temple-43715.herokuapp.com/), deployed at Heroku, and use your email and password to sign up and start learning!

-### Prerequisites
-Coming Soon!

-## Running the tests
-Coming Soon!

 ## Deployment